 When considering the recommendation of the Chronimed board of directors to approve the merger, Chronimed stockholders should be aware that members of the board of directors and the executive officers of Chronimed have interests in the transactions contemplated by the merger agreement that are different from, or in addition to, interests of Chronimed stockholders generally.
-These interests include:
+These interests include, among other things:

-- · Mr. Blissenbach's employment after the merger as the Chief Executive Officer and President of the combined company. - Severance compensation and other benefits under employment agreements and change of control severance agreements that may be triggered in connection with the merger.
-If the employment of all of Chronimed's executive officers under those agreements (other than Mr. Blissenbach, whose arrangements are described in the section entitled "The Merger Interests of Chronimed Directors and Officers" beginning on page 47) is terminated within one year after the merger under circumstances entitling the executive officers to severance compensation under their respective agreements, the aggregate amount of cash severance that would be payable to them would be approximately \$1.5 million. - The accelerated vesting and exercisability of Chronimed stock options issued and outstanding under Chronimed's equity compensation plans.
-At August 6, 2004, the date that the original merger agreement was approved by the Chronimed board of directors, Chronimed's directors and executive officers held stock options exercisable for approximately 699,000 shares of Chronimed common stock, which will vest and become fully exercisable as a result of the merger.
-All of these Chronimed stock options will be exchanged for fully vested and exercisable MIM stock options. - As of the Chronimed record date, Chronimed directors and executive officers beneficially owned approximately shares of Chronimed common stock (excluding stock options to purchase shares of Chronimed common stock), which represents approximately % of the outstanding shares of Chronimed common stock entitled to vote at the Chronimed special meeting.
+- Mr. Blissenbach's employment after the merger as the chief executive officer and president of MIM. - Severance compensation and other benefits under employment agreements and change of control severance agreements that may be triggered in connection with the merger.
+If the employment of Chronimed's executive officers under those agreements (other than Mr. Blissenbach, whose arrangements are described in the section entitled "The Merger-Interests of Chronimed Directors and Officers" beginning on page 52) is terminated after the merger under circumstances entitling the executive officers to severance compensation under their respective agreements, the aggregate amount of cash severance that would be payable to them would be approximately \$1.5 million.

+- The accelerated vesting and exercisability of Chronimed stock options issued and outstanding under Chronimed's equity compensation plans.
+At August 6, 2004, the date that the merger agreement was approved by the Chronimed board of directors, Chronimed's directors and executive officers held stock options exercisable for approximately 699,000 shares of Chronimed common stock, which will vest and become fully exercisable as a result of the merger.
+All of these Chronimed stock options will be exchanged for fully vested and exercisable MIM stock options.

 As a result, Chronimed's directors and executive officers may be more likely to vote to approve and adopt the merger agreement and approve the merger than if they did not have such interests.
-For a more detailed description of these interests, see the section entitled "The Merger - Interests of Chronimed Directors and Officers in the Merger" beginning on page 47.
+For a more detailed description of these interests, see the section entitled "The Merger - Interests of Chronimed Directors and Officers in the Merger" beginning on page 52.